 How can you help us complete the second film?

-– Become a TAC Productions partner and offer perks for a Kickstarter or Indiegogo campaign (we ran two crowdfunding campaigns to fund the making of part 1).
+– Become a TAC Productions partner and offer perks for a Kickstarter or Indiegogo campaign (we ran two crowdfunding campaigns to fund the first movie).

 – Contribute music to the soundtrack/music library (provide a dropbox link)

 – Write an official review of the film for your publication or blog.
 Reach out to us for a screener.

 – Share the updated trailer and our screenings on social media